-3. Agricultural land prices are based on long-term estimates made by Takamatsu (1966).
-While agricultural land includes plowed fields as well as rice paddies, this paper focuses its analysis on the prices of rice paddies.
-On this point, Hashimoto (1994) analyzes land prices during the period 1913-41, based on Sales Prices of Agricultural Land and Rents by the Nihon Kangyo Bank, and comments that price fluctuations for rice paddies and plowed fields are similar, and that there is no year during which the direction of price movements differed between rice paddies and plowed fields.
+Bank, and comments that price fluctuations for rice paddies and plowed fields are similar, and that there is no year during which the direction of price movements differed between rice paddies and plowed fields.
 Thus, he concludes that the factors determining the prices of rice paddies and plowed fields are the same.

-4. Urban land prices are average residential land sales prices in the six major metropolitan areas of Tokyo, Kyoto, Osaka, Yokohama, Kobe, and Nagoya as given in publications from the Committee for Compiling the One-Hundred-Year History of the Bank of Japan (1986).
-Figures are computed for the period 1913-30.
+4 Urban land prices are average residential land sales prices in the six major metropolitan areas of Tokyo, Kyoto, Osaka, Yokohama, Kobe, and Nagoya as given in publications from the Committee for Compiling the One-Hundred-Year History of the Bank of Japan (1986).
+Figures are computed for the period of 1913-30.

-5. Statistics for urban land prices after 1936 are available from the Japan Real Estate Institute, but there are few statistics available for the period 1931-36, and details are unclear.
-In a study by the Nihon Kangyo Bank (1953), the average land price index for the districts in the city of Tokyo (computed by the bank) was 84 in 1930, 67 in 1931, 69 in 1932, and 65 in 1933.
-Accordingly, land prices in the area fell by more than 20 percent in 1931, but were almost flat in 1932-33.
+5 Statistics for urban land prices after 1936 are available from the Japan Real Estate Institute, but there are few statistics available for the period 1931-36, and details are unclear.
+In the Nihon Kangyo Bank (1953) the average land price index for the districts in the city of Tokyo (computed by the bank) were 84 in 1930, 67 in 1931, 69 in 1932, and 65 in 1933.
+Accordingly, land prices in the area fell by more than 30 percent in 1931, but were almost flat in 1932-33.

-Economic Policy, which conducted an exchange rate policy featuring the free depreciation of the yen, lower interest rates, and increased government expenditures.
-Stock prices increased, so that they were up by 34 percent in 1936 compared to the level of 1931.
-Agricultural land prices bottomed out in 1933, and by 1936 they had risen to 13 percent above the 1933 level.
+During the recovery and growth period in 1932-36, the rate of real economic growth rose, with commodity prices beginning to rise as well, due to the Takahashi Economic Policy, which conducted an exchange rate policy featuring the free depreciation of the yen, lower interest rates, and increased government expenditures.
+Stock prices increased, so that they were up by 34 percent compared to the level of 1931 in 1936.6 Agricultural land prices bottomed out in 1933, and by 1936 they had risen to 13 percent above the 1933 level.